 On January 27, 2015 we received a demand letter containing allegations that we had entered into a consulting arrangement with the complainants and breached certain of its terms, and used certain intellectual property in the form of business and marketing plans allegedly prepared by the complainants, and seeking damages.
 On May 7, 2015, Mr. Rainier Maas and Dr. Jochen Scheld filed a complaint in the U.S. District Court for the Eastern District of Pennsylvania seeking monetary damages in excess of \$225,000.
 We intend to conduct a vigorous defense of this matter.
 At this point management is unable to determine the outcome of this matter.
+Document discovery ends on October 23, 2015, a settlement conference with the magistrate judge is scheduled for December 2, 2015, discovery ends on February 26, 2016, and trial is scheduled for April 8, 2016.
+Management estimates that the contingent liability of such claim to be immaterial.

 Except as described above, we are not aware of any legal proceedings contemplated by any governmental authority or any other party involving us or our properties.
-As of August 14, 2015, no director, officer or affiliate is (i) a party adverse to us in any legal proceeding, or (ii) has an adverse interest to us in any legal proceedings.
+As of November 13, 2015, no director, officer or affiliate is (i) a party adverse to us in any legal proceeding, or (ii) has an adverse interest to us in any legal proceedings.
 We are not aware of any other legal proceedings pending or that have been threatened against us or our properties.